What to Consider Before Taking on Student Loan Debt

 Is it ever smart to take on significant debt to earn an academic degree?
 Yes.
 But students and parents need to think like prudent investors and consider a number of factors when making college-related financial decisions.

-How will this degree pay me in the future?
 For many, college is more than just earning an academic degree.
-It’s a place where young adults are free to figure out what it’s like to live on your own, learn new life, social and financial skills, make new friends, and learn how to develop a balanced social and work lifestyle.
+It’s a place where young adults are free to figure out what it’s like to live on their own, learn new life, social and financial skills, make new friends, and learn how to develop a balanced social and work lifestyle.

-How can I lessen any college costs?
-Scholarships!
-There hundreds to thousands of scholarships available to students at any income levels.
-A lot of students are unaware of these scholarships opportunities because they figure they are not eligible for financial aid.
+Scholarships are a great place to start.
+There are countless scholarships available to students at any income level.
+A lot of students are unaware of these scholarship opportunities because they figure they are not eligible for financial aid.
 Research some scholarship opportunities in your area and ask your guidance counselor or mentor for any suggestions.

 Those who do end up taking on student loans also have some options for help.
-One great company to look into is SoFi.com which connects graduates with alumni (from the same alma mater) who are actively looking for a way to help reduce loan costs by reducing interest rates, sometimes lower than what a bank or subsidized lending institution can do.
+For example, SoFi connects graduates with alumni (from the same alma mater) who are actively looking for a way to help reduce loan costs by reducing interest rates, sometimes lower than what a bank or subsidized lending institution can do.

 Make sure to spend a significant amount of time researching and considering where you’ll go to college and how you are going to pay for it because this effort is sure to pay off big time.
 It could save you a lot of money in student loan debt in the long run.